 What is the Pop Warner Little Panthers' League?

 The Little Panthers' League is the Pop Warner Little Scholars League for Mecklenburg, Union, and Cabarrus counties.
 We are members of the Mid-South Region.
 The league is made up of 14 individual Member Associations.
-Member Associations include Coul-Oak, Derita, Freedom Drive, Harrisburg, Lake Norman, Mallard Creek, MARA, Mint Hill, PAL, Porter Ridge, Couth Charlotte, South park, Steele Creek, and Weddington.
+Member Associations include Coul-Oak, Derita, Harrisburg, Lake Norman, Mallard Creek, MARA, Mint Hill, PAL, Odell, Porter Ridge, South Charlotte, Southpark, Steele Creek, and Weddington.

 How do we register?

 You should register with the Association closest to where you live.
 All Pop Warner Associations in the Little Panthers' league are responsible for their own registration process.
 Registrations usually begin in the Spring.
 Each Association is allowed to charge a registration fee.
 This fee varies at each Association.
 Additionally, each Association schedules its own participant registration dates.
 For a list of Association Web Sites, please visit the Associations